 You can read more of my thoughts after the gallery.

 La Colombe’s Wicker Park branch was its second in Chicago, following on from the West Loop.
-When I visited towards the end of last year, there was one more, but the total’s now swollen to four (the fifth on its way).
+When I visited towards the end of 2016, there were three, but by 2017, that had risen to four, with a fifth added in 2018.
 The Wicker Park branch is not hard to find: head for the Blue Line’s Damen station just off Milwaukee Avenue and there it is, almost directly under the tracks on the west side of Damen Avenue.
 Although a shady spot, the massive, all-glass front, plus windows at the back, means it’s bright inside.

 Given how horrendously noisy Chicago’s elevated railway can be, I worried about the sound levels inside La Colombe, but was pleasantly surprised.
 Although you can hear trains rumbling overhead, that’s all it is, a rumble.
 Put another way, the small pour-over grinders are noisier than the trains.

 La Colombe occupies a rectangular floor-plan, cut off at front on the right (it looks like a SIM card viewed from above).
 The door’s front left, the space organised around a large, rectangular counter which is almost an island, save for being attached to the right-hand wall.
 The kitchen is behind here, the wall itself housing another La Colombe trademark, a wonderful mural.